tim-js/revojs.ro/src/blog/2019-06-30-cfp-statistics copy/index.md

 title: "2019 Call for Papers Statistics"
 ---

-On the 17th of June 2019 ended the **Call for Speakers** of the first edition of [revo.js](https://revojs.ro), a two-day JavaScript conference in Timisoara, Romania.
-We would like to share some statistics about the proposals we got, which were beyond our expectations regarding their number, diversity, quality and topics.
+On June 17th 2019 the **Call for Speakers** for the first edition of [revo.js](https://revojs.ro) ended.
+As a wrap-up, we would like to share some statistics about the submission we received and the proposals which exceeded our expectations in terms of number, diversity, quality and topics.

 We got **92 proposals** from **67 speakers**.

 ## Demographics

-Except Africa and Antarctica, we've received proposals from all continents of the globe, which is something that we've never dreamed about, considering this is the first edition of the event.
+Except Africa and Antarctica, we've received proposals from all continents of the globe, which is something that we've never dreamed about, considering this is the first edition of our conference.

 ### Distribution by continent: